HyeongseokSon1/deep_blur_detection_and_classification/README.md

 - Ubuntu 16.04
 - Tensorflow 1.6.0 or higher
 - Tensorlayer 1.8.2 or higher
-- Opencv2
+- OpenCV2

 ## Test Details
-- download a model weights from [google drive](https://drive.google.com/open?id=1gaUmaZttnXB9Ya1JmM7jOsUeUeSPIvVj) and save the model into 'model' folder.
+- download [model weights](https://drive.google.com/open?id=1gaUmaZttnXB9Ya1JmM7jOsUeUeSPIvVj) from google drive and save the model into 'model' folder.
 - specify a path of input folder in 'main.py' at line #39
 - run 'main.py'